GUSecLab/tor-exit-relays/hebtor/broker/readme.txt

 sudo apt-get update
 sudo apt-get upgrade
-sudo apt-get install python3 python3-pip
+sudo apt-get install python3 python3-pip tor
-sudo -H pip3 install Django
-sudo -H pip3 install pycryptodome
+sudo -H pip3 install Django pycryptodome

-# install tor

-sudo apt-get install tor

-sudo rm /etc/tor/torrc
-sudo service tor stop

-# configure torrc, change HiddenServiceDir and HiddenServicePort accordingly, say:

-HiddenServiceDir /home/username/onion_service
-HiddenServicePort 80 127.0.0.1:8000
+# Let's say you moved the broker folder to your home dir, so you should have
+# this file on this path: ~/broker/readme.txt

-# start tor client for hidden service
+# generate Broker ECC Key, broker onion address, start Tor proxy for broker:

-tor -f torrc

-# get onion address from /home/username/onion_service/hostname
+cd ~/broker/example1

+python3 init.py

-# replace onion address in ALLOWED_HOSTS in exampl1/example1/settings.py
+# the new broker onion address would be in path ~/.hebtor/onion_service

-cd example1

-# generate Broker ECC Key:

-python3 key_generator.py

 # init database

+cd ~/broker/example1
 python3 manage.py makemigrations
 python3 manage.py migrate